There is a lot to be said for the simple pleasure of a picnic. But it is the simplicity of the picnic where so many get it wrong.

 Pre Made & DIY Salads

 Salads can also be prepared and stored in advance in either one large container with lettuce leaves kept separate until the last or in individual bags such as the silicon zip loc bags.
-Use bags over containers to save on space and keep vegetables crisp and fresh.
+Use bags over containers to save space and keep vegetables crisp and fresh.

 Vegetable Platters